AR2000AR/openComputers_codes/README.md

 ### doorCtrl
 Control a number of redstone IO blocs with a single touchscreen.
 Easy to configure with `doorCtrl -c`

+### autocrafter
+Use a PC, a Robot, linked card and a transposer to craft items

 ---
 ## Additional librarys